Generated regional Colorado river scene for The Elk River planning; not an exact location photo

 Best flows

 Use the RiverReports Milner chart and USGS 09242500 together.
-Stable clear water after runoff is the best freestone window; high snowmelt, storm color, or warm low water should move you to safer edges, early sessions, or a colder backup.
+Stable clear water after runoff is the best freestone window.
+High snowmelt, storm color, or warm low water should move you to safer edges, early sessions, or a colder backup.

-When to skip
+When to leave

 Skip the Elk when runoff is still pushy, when warm low water would stress trout, when public access is not clear for the reach you chose, or when a visible ranch-bank run would require crossing private land.